Give yourself some credit

 - poor: < 650

-Generally speaking, excellent credit scores give you the easiest and lowest cost access to credit.
-Consumers with poor scores are sometimes known as “sub-prime borrowers” and if they are able to secure credit, they will likely pay higher interest rates, incur additional fees, need larger down payments, or require a co-signer.
+Excellent credit scores give you the easiest and lowest cost access to credit.
+Consumers with poor scores are sometimes known as “sub-prime borrowers” and if they are able to secure credit at all, they may pay higher interest rates, incur additional fees, need larger down payments, or require a co-signer.
+If you need to borrow money, you’ll want to ensure your score is as high as can be.

 3. How is your score determined?

-The specific algorithm these three credit bureaus use is as secret as the Coca Cola recipe but, also similar to Coke, the basics are intuitive.
+The specific algorithm these three credit bureaus use is as secretive as the Coca Cola recipe but, also similar to Coke, it’s not much of a secret.

 The two most important considerations are: